Kabhi Alvida Naa Kehna: Casting

 The film starred Shah Rukh Khan, Rani Mukerji, Preity Zinta, and Abhishek Bachchan in lead roles.

 Director Karan Johar initially intended to cast Shah Rukh Khan, Kajol, Rani Mukerji, and Ajay Devgn in the principal roles of Dev, Maya, Rhea, and Rishi, respectively.
 However, both Devgn and Saif Ali Khan declined the film due to their prior commitments to Vishal Bhardwaj's Omkara (2006), in which they played leading roles.
-Saif had previously collaborated with Johar on Kal Ho Naa Ho (2003) after Salman Khan refused the role of Rohit because of not wishing to "play second fiddle".
-Johar subsequently cast Abhishek Bachchan as Rishi after being impressed by his performance in Yuva (2004), marking Bachchan’s first official collaboration with Dharma Productions after originally shooting for a cameo scene in Kabhi Khushi Kabhie Gham (2001) which was later edited out of the film.
+Saif had previously collaborated with Johar on Kal Ho Naa Ho (2003) after Salman Khan declined the role of Rohit because he did not wish to "play second fiddle".
+Johar subsequently cast Abhishek Bachchan as Rishi after being impressed by his performance in Yuva (2004), marking Bachchan's first official collaboration with Dharma Productions after initially shooting for a cameo appearance in Kabhi Khushi Kabhie Gham...
+(2001) which was edited out of the film.

-The role of Maya was initially offered to Kajol, which was intended to mark her return to cinema after a five-year hiatus following Kabhi Khushi Kabhie Gham (2001).
+The role of Maya was initially offered to Kajol, which was intended to mark her return to cinema after a five-year hiatus from full time acting following Kabhi Khushi Kabhie Gham...
+(2001) and a cameo appearance in Kal Ho Naa Ho (2003).
 She declined the part due to creative disagreements and a prior commitment to Yash Raj Films' Fanaa (2006), which she found more compelling.
-In an episode of Koffee with Karan, Kajol also expressed discomfort with the film’s treatment of extramarital relationships, stating, “Yes, there were some points I disagreed with.
+In an episode of Koffee with Karan, Kajol also expressed discomfort with the film's treatment of extramarital relationships, stating, “Yes, there were some points I disagreed with.
 As a woman...
 I feel when you get married, you should want to work on it.”
 Despite turning down the role, she made a cameo appearance in the song “Rock 'N' Roll Soniye.”